-• Archive file with certificate.
-Browse to select the archive file that will be used for password encryption.
-That file is normally set up in PKCS12 format.
+• Certificate file.
+Browse to select the certificate file that will be used for password encryption.
+The certificate file must be in PKCS12 format.

-For evaluation purposes, you can use a self-signed certificate, as described earlier.
+For evaluation purposes, you can use a self-signed certificate, as described in the previous step.
 For production purposes, you should use a certificate that has been issued by a Certificate Authority.

 Whichever certificate you use, the certificate must be imported into OpenIDM's keystore, so that OpenIDM can locate the key with which to decrypt the data.
-To import the certificate into OpenIDM's keystore, keystore.jceks, run the following command on the OpenIDM host (UNIX):
+To import the certificate into OpenIDM's keystore, run the following command on the OpenIDM host:

 '''

-$ keytool \
+$ keytool

--importkeystore \
+-importkeystore

--srckeystore /path/to/ad-pwd-plugin-localhost.p12 \
+-srckeystore /path/to/ad-pwd-plugin-localhost.p12

--srcstoretype PKCS12 \
+-srcstoretype PKCS12

--destkeystore /path/to/openidm/security/keystore.jceks \
+-destkeystore /path/to/openidm/security/keystore.jceks

 -deststoretype jceks

 '''

 - Private key alias.
-Specify the alias for the certificate, such as ad-pwd-plugin-localhost. - Password to open certificate file.
-Specify the password to access the PFX keystore file, such as changeit, from the previous example. - Select encryption standard.
-Specify the encryption standard that will be used when encrypting the password value (AES-128, AES-192, or AES-256).
+Specify the certificate alias for the certificate, such as ad-pwd-plugin-localhost, from the previous self-signed certificate example. - Password to open certificate file.
+Specify the password to access the PFX keystore file, such as changeit, from the previous example. - Select encryption key type.
+Specify the encryption key type that will be used when encrypting the password value (AES-128, AES-192, or AES-256).